awsdocs/amazon-workspaces-administration-guide/doc_source/directory_administration.md

 # Set Up Active Directory Administration Tools for Amazon WorkSpaces<a name="directory_administration"></a>

 You'll perform most administrative tasks for your WorkSpaces directory using directory management tools, such as the Active Directory Administration Tools\.
-However, you'll use Amazon WorkSpaces console to perform some directory\-related tasks\.
+However, you'll use the Amazon WorkSpaces console to perform some directory\-related tasks\.
 For more information, see [Manage Directories for Amazon WorkSpaces](manage-workspaces-directory.md)\.

-If you create a directory with Microsoft AD or Simple AD that includes five or more WorkSpaces, we recommend that you centralize administration on an Amazon EC2 instance\.
+If you create a directory with AWS Managed Microsoft AD or Simple AD that includes five or more WorkSpaces, we recommend that you centralize administration on an Amazon EC2 instance\.
 Although you can install the directory management tools on a WorkSpace, using an Amazon EC2 instance is a more robust solution\.

 **To set up the Active Directory Administration Tools**

-1. Launch a Windows instance and join it to your WorkSpaces directory\.
+1. Launch an Amazon EC2 Windows instance and join it to your WorkSpaces directory by using one of the following options:

-   You can join an Amazon EC2 Windows instance to your directory domain when you launch the instance\.
-For more information, see [Joining a Windows Instance to an AWS Directory Service Domain](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-join-aws-domain.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+   + If you don't already have an existing Amazon EC2 Windows instance, you can join the instance to your directory domain when you launch the instance\.
+For more information, see [Seamlessly join a Windows EC2 instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html) in the *AWS Directory Service Administration Guide*\.

-   Alternatively, you can join the instance to your directory manually\.
-For more information, see [Manually Add a Windows Instance \(Simple AD and Microsoft AD\)](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html) in the *AWS Directory Service Administration Guide*\.
+   + If you already have an existing Amazon EC2 Windows instance, you can join it to your directory manually\.
+For more information, see [Manually Add a Windows Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html) in the *AWS Directory Service Administration Guide*\.

-1. Install the Active Directory Administration Tools on the instance\.
+1. Install the Active Directory Administration Tools on the Amazon EC2 Windows instance\.
 For more information, see [Installing the Active Directory Administration Tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/install_ad_tools.html) in the *AWS Directory Service Administration Guide*\.
+**Note**
+When you're installing the Active Directory Administration Tools, make sure to also select **Group Policy Management** to install the Group Policy Management Editor \(gpmc\.msc\) tool\.

+   When the feature installation is finished, the Active Directory tools are available on the Windows **Start** menu under **Windows Administrative Tools**\.

 1. Run the tools as a directory administrator as follows:

-   1. Open the **Administrative Tools**\.
+   1. On the Windows **Start** menu, open **Windows Administrative Tools**\.

-   1. Hold down the Shift key, right\-click the tool shortcut, and choose **Run as different user**\.
+   1. Hold down the Shift key, right\-click the shortcut for the tool you want to use, and choose **Run as different user**\.

    1. Type the username and password for the administrator\.
-With Simple AD, the username is **Administrator** and with Microsoft AD, the administrator is **Admin**\.
+With Simple AD, the username is **Administrator** and with AWS Managed Microsoft AD, the administrator is **Admin**\.

 You can now perform directory administration tasks using the Active Directory tools that you are familiar with\.
 For example, you can use the Active Directory Users and Computers Tool to add users, remove users, promote a user to directory administrator, or reset a user password\.
 Note that you must be logged into your Windows instance as a user that has permissions to manage users in the directory\.